tdkehoe/iam/connect_dedicated_id.md

 # Connecting a dedicated ID to your public IBMid
 {: #connect_dedicated_id}

-To log in to a dedicated cloud where public IAM service is available, you must log in to the {{site.data.keyword.Bluemix_notm}} CLI with your public IBMid instead of the dedicated ID.
+To log in to a dedicated cloud where public IAM service is available, {{site.data.keyword.Bluemix_notm}} CLI asks you to log in with your public IBMid instead of the dedicated ID.
+{:shortdesc}

 ```
   $ ibmcloud login -a https://api.{dedicated_env}.bluemix.net
   API endpoint: https://api.{dedicated_env}.bluemix.net

   Public IAM token service is available in the dedicated environment.
-  Log in with your public IBMid, or use '--no-iam' to log in as a dedicated user only.
+  Login with your public IBMid, or use '--no-iam' to login as a dedicated user only.

   Email>
 ```

-If your dedicated ID is already connected to the public IBMid, it authenticates and logs in:
+If your dedicated ID has already been connected to the public IBMid, it will authenticate and log in:

 ```
   Authenticating...